 But for other people, such a scene might induce panic and cause them to wake up screaming.
 Why?
 Because they recognize something about themselves in that child, such as repressed memories from childhood causing current emotional issues.
 To them the child symbolizes something they have been avoiding at all costs, while to someone who reacts more mildly the child might symbolize that they acted childishly the previous day—not exactly nightmare material.

-Which brings up a point that everything in a nightmare is projection of something about you and your life, except on occasion when it’s a direct representation of a nightmarish experience.
+Which brings up a point that everything in a nightmare is projection of something about you and your life, except on rare occasion when it reflects a nightmarish experience you have lived through.
+Dreams about rape are of that type.

 Nightmares are easy to confuse with sleep paralysis.
 Use the link to check out that subject.